-The latest, Spring 2017/18 Q4, Manufacturing Barometer survey is live
+The latest, Spring 2017/18 Q4, National Manufacturing Barometer report is available:

 More about the Manufacturing Barometer

 The Manufacturing Barometer is a quarterly survey that charts the experiences of UK SME manufacturers.
 It is the largest survey of its kind and has informed both government industrial strategy and the national debate on manufacturing.
 It regularly features in both national and regional media.